sesam-io/sesam/README.md

 ### Endpoints

 By default the entities are fetched from ``/pipes/<my-pipe>/entities``, but if endpoint is set it will be fetched from ``/publishers/<my-pipe>/<endpoint-type>`` based on the endpoint type specified.
-Note that the pipe needs to be configured to publish to this endpoint as well.
+Note that the pipe needs to be configured to publish to this endpoint.

 Example:
 ```